eerimoq/async/README.rst

 📬 Async
 =======

-Asynchronous message passing framework in C for system where low memory usage is important.
+Asynchronous framework in C for systems where low memory usage is important.

-Based on the `Monolinux C library`_ API design.

 Features
 ========

-- Message passing.
+- Enqueued function calls.

 - Timers.